adepatie/app-template/README.md

 - This is about my third time using [styled-components](https://styled-components.com) so it took a bit of learning and adjustment to get started.
 Once I got started I really enjoyed how it altered my thinking around code/component organization.
 Everything is a component now.
 It gave me many ideas around design systems and style abstractions that I had to refrain from doing in order to complete this in a timely manner.

 - One of the biggest things I learned in doing this was the use of [@testing-library/react](https://testing-library.com/docs/react-testing-library/intro/) in my unit tests.
 It provides a philosophy on how to write good React unit tests while providing tools that feel familiar and simplify the process.
-It was overall much simpler to get tests going than it has been in the past with other solutions.
+It was overall much simpler to get tests going than it has been in the past with other solutions. [msw](https://mswjs.io/) also made things much easier than previously having to use puppeteer to handle request interception.

 - other new-to-me things include [react-query](https://react-query.tanstack.com), [Github Actions](https://github.com/features/actions), and [Luxon](https://moment.github.io/luxon/)